 Boykin Spaniel

-Boykin Spaniel is a gorgeous medium-sized dog mostly know for his rich brown coat, and that coat is a hallmark of this breed.
+Boykin Spaniel is a gorgeous medium-sized dog mostly known for his rich brown coat, and that coat is a hallmark of this breed.
 These dogs are good-natured, friendly, and loyal.
-Although they were bred for working purposes, today they fill the role of great companions and family dogs.
-Boykin Spaniels are flushing and retrieving dogs that were used for hunting waterfowls and wild turkeys.
-They are also known as Swamp Poodles and the Little Brown Dogs.
+Although they were bred for working purposes, today, they fill the role of great companions and family dogs.
+Boykin Spaniels are flushing and retrieving dogs used to hunt waterfowl and wild turkeys.
+They are also known as Swamp Poodles and Little Brown Dogs.

 FUN FACT: This is an official dog of South Carolina since 1985.